ameyj2905/CodeBot/README.md

 # CodeBot
-This application replicates ChatGPT chatbot by using the API provided by OpenAI.
+This application uses the OpenAI API to create a chatbot with a simplified user interface.